Un-gars-sympa/TryHackMe-s-Walkthroughs/Bounty Hacker/EN - Walkthrough.md

 ## **Fifth question** : *What is the users password?*

-So for brute force the SSH service, we are going to use Hydra with this command `hydra -l lin -P locks.txt ssh://VICTIM_IP`
+So for brute force the SSH service, we are going to use Hydra with this command (of course, we are going to use the wordlist obtained first) `hydra -l lin -P locks.txt ssh://VICTIM_IP`

 And we have our answer !